tjvantoll/articles/sign-in-with-apple/article.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="hu" dir="ltr">Monopolist gonna monopolist</p>&mdash; Caitlin Fitzharris (@caitlintackles) <a href="https://twitter.com/caitlintackles/status/1136101790112395265?ref_src=twsrc%5Etfw">June 5, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The timing is indeed interesting, as [Apple is actively being sued by developers and consumers for its App Store policies](https://www.progress.com/blogs/is-the-ios-app-store-a-monopoly-and-is-that-a-good-thing).
-You might think the company would want to avoid potentially monopolistic moves while other parts of their platform have active anti-trust lawsuits against them, but apparently Apple isn’t worried, or doesn’t think their actions here are monopolistic.
+You might think the company would avoid potentially monopolistic moves while other parts of iOS have active anti-trust lawsuits pending—but apparently Apple isn’t worried, or they don’t believe their actions here are monopolistic.

 On the other side of the argument, those in favor of Apple’s decision to require ‘Sign in with Apple’ argue that Apple _has_ to require their new workflow for apps to actually use the feature.